catalinii/minisatip/README.md

 * -b --buffers X:Y : set the app adapter buffer to X Bytes (default: 25004) and set the kernel DVB buffer to Y Bytes (default: 5775360) - both multiple of 188
 	* eg: -b 18800:18988

-* -c X: bandwidth capping for the output to the network [default: unlimited]
-	* eg: -c 2048  (does not allow minisatip to send more than 2048KB/s to all remote servers)
+* -B X : set the app socket write buffer to X KB.
+	The buffer will be split between multiple sockets, each getting maximum X/2 KB
+	* eg: -B 10

 * -d --diseqc ADAPTER1:COMMITTED1-UNCOMMITTED1[,ADAPTER2:COMMITTED2-UNCOMMITTED2[,...]
 	* The first argument is the adapter number, second is the number of committed packets to send to a Diseqc 1.0 switch, third the number of uncommitted commands to sent to a Diseqc 1.1 switch